Registered Agent: Everything You Need to Know

 If your business decides not to designate a registered agent there is the chance that it could suffer penalties with the state.
 These penalties could be the revocation of your business license, fees, or an inability to enter into legal contracts.
 Additionally, the expenses required to have your company reinstated could be large.
 In other words, you can operate without a registered agent, but if you are caught you will likely face more trouble than if you were to just designate a registered agent from the start.

 What Is Service of Process?

 Service of process is a notice that there's a lawsuit filed in opposition to the LLC or company.
 In the case of an LLC or company, the summons is served to the registered agent.
 By service of process on the registered agent, the court docket obtains jurisdiction over the company or LLC.
 Many states require that the registered agent be listed on the entity’s annual report.

 All states anticipate the entity to file a change of registered agent type at any time when the agent changes.
 For those who don’t keep a registered agent, the state can administratively dissolve your entity.
 Promptly relaying the information to the state is important.

 If you need help understanding a registered agent’s role, you can post your legal need on UpCounsel’s marketplace.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google and Stripe.